devshinon-br/modeling-to-do-list-mongodb/step1/Readme.md

 ### Data de início do projeto

-A data de início do projeto é uma string no formato "dd/mm/yyyy" que indica a data em que o projeto começou.
+A data de início do projeto é uma string no formato "yyyy-mm-dd" que indica a data em que o projeto começou.

 ### Data de término do projeto

-A data de término do projeto é uma string no formato "dd/mm/yyyy" que indica a data em que o projeto deve ser concluído.
+A data de término do projeto é uma string no formato "yyyy-mm-dd" que indica a data em que o projeto deve ser concluído.

 ### Lista de tarefas